milovincent/tellbot/USAGE.md

 in one case, or to the set of the members of a group in the other.
 Beyond the set semantics, the operators attempt to maintain the relative order of users; the addition operators append "new" users to the end of the list.
-Therefore, removing a user and re-adding it will result in pushing it to the end.
+Therefore, removing a user and re-adding them will result in pushing them to the end.

-The order of users does not have any effect _per se_, but is preserved upon display; it also affects the group listing shortening in the reply to `!tell` (_i.e._ the omitting of users already mentioned elsewhere in the reply).
+The order of users does not have any effect _per se_, but is preserved upon display; it also affects the group listing shortening in the bot's response to `!tell` (_i.e._ the omitting of users already mentioned elsewhere in the response).

-**Note** that the operations are not commutative; `-@user +@user` will have a different effect from both `+@user -@user` and discarding both operations (respectively, the user will shifted to the end of the list, the user will be removed, the user will not be affected at all).
+**Note** that the operations are not commutative: `-@user +@user` will have a different effect from both `+@user -@user` and discarding both operations (respectively, the user will shifted to the end of the list, the user will be removed, the user will not be affected at all).